Diet is key to managing diabetes and no, it doesn’t have to be expensive

 "Our government has shared that there is a movement and national commitment in promoting a healthy lifestyle," she noted, pointing to efforts to support healthier living for all.

-At a recent event launching two diabetes-friendly products, Dr Luah emphasized the critical role of self-monitoring blood glucose (SMBG) in diabetes management, which research shows leads to better outcomes than relying on medication alone.
+At a recent event launching two diabetes-friendly products, Dr Luah emphasised the critical role of self-monitoring blood glucose (SMBG) in diabetes management, which research shows leads to better outcomes than relying on medication alone.

 She called for a healthier Malaysia, encouraging all—especially those with diabetes—to embrace wellness.